- Undergraduate Students

 - Much of the teaching may take place in a laboratory and includes biology, chemistry and physics.

 - Clinical subjects can include dentistry, medicine and veterinary medicine.

 Bursaries and Scholarships

-- Postgraduate students can find for housing through the university-approved housing list.
+- Postgraduate students can also find housing through the university-approved housing list.

 - Student houses are situated at varying distances from the campuses.

-- The university bus runs between all of the campuses every half an hour during term time.
+- The university bus runs between all campuses every half hour during term time.